-Planning (Outline): For each essay, a student will be asked to turn in a thesis statement and a topic outline in English 1301.
-Topic outline examples can be found in the textbook page 47 and in the handbook page 21.
+Planning (Outline): For each essay, a student will be asked to turn in a thesis statement and a topic outline.
 These steps in the writing process enable the student to gather ideas and organize ideas for writing.
-The instructor can then provide appropriate feedback for the student before the student begins writing a rough draft of the essay.
+The instructor can then provide appropriate feedback for the student begins writing a rough draft of the essay.

-Peer Editing: For each essay, a student will be asked to conduct peer editing on a classmate's rough draft of the essay in English 1301.
+Peer Editing: For each essay, a student will be asked to conduct peer editing on a classmate's rough draft of the essay.
 Students will be assigned to peer-editing groups during the course.
 Students will bring the typed rough draft to class for peer editing.
 Each student must edit another student's rough draft for content, organization, grammar, and mechanic errors.
 A peer editing sheet will be provided and must be completed by the editor.
 This sheet is turned in with the final essay.
 On peer editing day, students may also ask the instructor for help on the paper.